Camera and Robot Calibration#

 33

-Verify that the recipe containing all setup steps and calibration is selected in the left menu, then click Save Recipe
+Check that you have the recipe containing all setups and calibration selected in the menu on the left and click ../../../_images/tasto_save_recipes.png

 34

-This allows all completed steps to be stored separately, providing a base for all future recipes that will contain the various models for the calibrated system
+This will allow you to have all the steps taken so far saved separately, so as to have a basis for all future recipes containing the various models for the calibrated system

 35

-To continue with model creation, duplicate the base recipe, rename it as desired, and click Edit Recipe.
-A page with the list of available models will open
+To continue with model creation, duplicate the basic recipe, rename it as you prefer and click ../../../_images/tasto_edit_recipes.png: a page will open with a list of all available models

 Common problems during calibration#